-Several influencing factors are grouped under resource management configuration.
+Several influencing factors are grouped under re-source management configuration.
 First, the CPU scheduling configuration has a significant influence on the virtualization platform's performance and is influenced by several factors.
 The first factor CPU allocation reflects the number of virtual CPUs allocated to a VM.
-Most of the performance loss of CPU intensive workloads comes from core and cache inferences [1].
+Most of the performance loss of CPU intensive workloads comes from core and cache inferences (Apparao et al., 2008).
 Hence, the second factor is core affinity, specifying if virtual CPUs of VMs are assigned to dedicated physical cores (core-pinning).
 The third factor reflects the capability of assigning different CPU priorities to the VMs.
 For example, the Xen hypervisor's cap parameter or VMware's limits and fixed reservations parameters are CPU priority configurations.
 In addition, the level of resource overcommitment influences the performance due to contention effects caused by resource sharing.
 Finally, the memory allocation and the number of VMs influence the resource management configuration, too.
 Managing virtual memory requires an additional management layer in the hypervisor.
 The number of VMs has a direct effect on how the available resources are shared among all VMs.

-Fig. 8.
-Major performance-influencing factors of virtualization platforms.
+Figure 7: Major performance-influencing factors of virtualization platforms.

 Last but not least, an important influencing factor is the workload profile executed on the virtualization platform.
 Virtualizing different types of resources causes different performance overheads.
 For example, CPU virtualization is supported very well whereas I/O and memory virtualization currently suffer from significant performance overheads.
 In our model we distinguish CPU, memory and I/O intensive workloads.
-In the case of I/O workloads, we further distinguish between disk and network intensive I/O workloads.
-Of course, one can also imagine a workload mix as a combination of the basic workload types.
+In the case of I/O workload, we further distinguish between disk and network intensive I/O workloads.
+Of course, one can also imagine a workload mixture as a combination of the basic workload types.

-5.2 Performance Model
+4.2 Performance Model

-Based on the results of Section 3 and Section 4 we now propose a basic mathematical performance prediction model (e.g., based on linear regression).
+Based on the results of Section 2.5 and Section 3 we now propose a basic mathematical performance prediction model (e.g., based on linear regression).
 We focus on the performance-influencing factors for which similar results were observed on the two virtualization platforms considered.
 These are the overhead for CPU and memory virtualization, the performance behavior in scalability scenarios and the performance behavior when overcommitting CPU resources.
 Our model is intended to reflect the performance influences of the factors presented in the previous section.
-It can be used to predict the performance overhead for services to be deployed in virtualized environments.
+It can be used to predict the performance overhead for services to be deployed in, e.g., Cloud Computing or virtualized environments in general.

 In our experiments, performance is measured as the amount of benchmark operations processed per unit of time, i.e., the throughput of the system.
 This is not directly transferable to system utilization or response times, as the benchmarks always try to fully utilize the available resources.
 Therefore, in the following, we refer to throughput as the system performance.
-We calculate a performance overhead factor o used to predict the performance $p{virtualized} = o \cdot p{native}$ , where o can be replaced by a formula of one of the following sections.
+We calculate a performance overhead factor o which can be used to predict the performance $p{virtualized} = o \cdot p{native}$, where o can be replaced by a formula of one of the following sections.